wavemaker/docs/docs/apis-and-services/apis/importing-apis/import-apis.md

    - **From File** – Upload a local `.json` or `.yaml` OpenAPI/Swagger file.
    - **From URL** – Provide the URL where the API definition is hosted.

-Both JSON and YAML formats are supported.
+Both JSON and YAML formats are supported.  -->

+External REST APIs can be integrated into a WaveMaker project using the **Imported APIs** feature in WaveMaker Studio.

+- Supports importing APIs defined using **Swagger/OpenAPI specifications**
+- API definitions can be sourced from a **local file** or a **hosted URL**
+- Both **JSON** and **YAML** formats are supported
+- Imported APIs are processed and made available for use within the application

 For example, to import the public Petstore API: